Saritha97/TestVagrantAssessment/README.md

 The framework supports chrome browser

-The code is present under
+The code is present in the file /src/test/java/Movies/Release_Date_Country.java

+pom.xml file contains all the dependencies used for this framework